xunxunhuang/lgrz.github.io/index.md

 ### Publications

+* L. Gallagher, A. Mallia, J. S. Culpepper, T. Suel and B. B. Cambazoglu.
+  [Feature Extraction for Large-Scale Text Collections][gm+20cikm]. *Proceedings of the 29th ACM International Conference on Information and Knowledge Management* (CIKM 2020).
 * J. Mackenzie, Z. Dai, L. Gallagher and J. Callan.
 [Efficiency Implications of Term Weighting for Passage Retrieval][mdgc20sigir]. *Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information